 By the time payroll runs, those small failures may have already compounded into corrections, off-cycle payments, compliance exposure, and employee complaints.

-For CHROs, CFOs, and global payroll leaders, that chain of events is frustratingly familiar.
+For CHROs, CFOs, and global leaders, that chain of events is frustratingly familiar.
 The payroll engine may be functioning exactly as it should.
 The problem is what gets fed into it.

-Payroll Accuracy Starts Before Payroll Processing
+Payroll Accuracy Starts Before Processing

 Payroll depends on upstream workforce data.
-Before any calculation runs, payroll teams rely on time entries, absence records, leave balances, shift classifications, overtime rules, and manager approvals.
+Before any calculation runs, teams rely on time entries, absence records, leave balances, shift classifications, overtime rules, and manager approvals.

-If that data is late, incomplete, or inconsistent, the payroll engine cannot compensate.
+If that data is late, incomplete, or inconsistent, the engine cannot compensate.
 It will calculate precisely what is given.

-This reframes where payroll accuracy really lives.
+This reframes where accuracy really lives.
 It is not solely a payroll engine issue.
 It is a data quality issue, a process control issue, a compliance issue, and ultimately an employee trust issue.

 Organizations that treat payroll accuracy only as a downstream concern will keep correcting the same upstream problems.